monyverse/infusion/CROSS_CHAIN_SWAPS.md

 # 🔁 Cross-Chain Atomic Swaps Implementation

-This document describes the implementation of cross-chain atomic swaps using Hash Time-Locked Contracts (HTLC) and 1inch Fusion+ technology in the UniteAI Wallet.
+This document describes the implementation of cross-chain atomic swaps using Hash Time-Locked Contracts (HTLC) and 1inch Fusion+ technology in the InFusion platform.

 ## 🏗️ Architecture Overview